Pilot’s Guide to Class E Airspace

 Getting your Trinity Audio player ready...

-You’ll spend most of your flight training time in Class E airspace, whether practicing slow flight or stalls in your local practice area, or heading out on a cross-country flight.
-Class E airspace is often confusing, though, because it’s not clearly depicted on the sectional chart, like the ATC-controlled Class B, C or D. While Class E airspace is considered controlled airspace, you do not need an ATC clearance to fly in it.
+You’ll spend most of your flight training time in Class E airspace, whether you are practicing slow flight or stalls in your local training area or heading out on a longer cross-country flight.
+Class E airspace can often be confusing because it is not clearly marked on the sectional chart (a map pilots use for navigation), unlike the more strictly controlled airspace types like Class B, C, or D. While Class E airspace is considered controlled airspace, meaning it is monitored by air traffic control (ATC), you do not need their permission to fly in it as long as the weather is clear enough to meet basic visual flight rules (VFR).

 The answer lies within the faded magenta circle that typically surrounds nontowered airports.
 In the example above, the floor of Class E is 700′ on the faded side of the border (the airport surface area) and 1,200′ everywhere else.
 Stay below the floor of Class E airspace and you’ll remain in Class G airspace and take advantage of the less restrictive cloud clearance and visibility minimums.